-Whether company driver or owner-operator, whether OTR or local, all truck drivers want to earn more money.
-Initially, the best way to do this is to get all of the endorsements on your Commercial Driver’s License (CDL).
+As a driver, the most important step to increasing your pay is to make sure you have all of the endorsements on your Commercial Driver’s License (CDL).
 These endorsements allow you to deliver specialty freight beyond what the standard CDL Class A permits.

 The more freight you can deliver, the more jobs that are open to you.
-The goal is to give yourself as many opportunities as possible to increase your profits.
+The goal is to give yourself as many opportunities as possible to increase your truck driver pay.
 You can get these endorsements when you pass the written CDL test and get your Commercial Learner’s Permit.

 - Double and Triple Trailers (average salary $62,000)